 “Over the next few years, we’re going to see AI and bots packaged up and put into a lot of different channels, beyond text and voice.”

-On top of the examples mentioned above, Pull provided Information Age with some other bots to look out for:
+On top of the examples mentioned above, here are some other bots to look out for: